mk-dev-code/jwt-validator/README.md

 		    <version>1.0.0</version>
 		</dependency>
 ```
-## Integration
-In Spring Boot:

-1. Enable web security by annotating a class with `@EnableWebSecurity`.
+2. Enable web security by annotating a class with `@EnableWebSecurity`.

-2. Create a `JwtValidationFilter`.
+3. Create a `JwtValidationFilter`.
 If autowired, ensure that a bean providing `JwtValidationFilter` is available elsewhere.
 Alternatively, allow component scanning using `@ComponentScan(basePackages = {"corp.mkdev.jwt.validator"})` to make `JwtValidationFilterConfig` visible.
 ```java
     @Autowired
     private JwtValidationFilter jwtValidationFilter